miking-lang/miking/stdlib/parser/dsl.md

 postfix TmFieldAccess: Expr = "." field:LIdent
 ```

+Note that if you want to give the operands other names than `left` and
+`right` you need to use the explicit form.

 Each production will be one of these things:
 - Simple/atomic if it has no direct recursion on either edge
 - Prefix if it only has direct recursion on the right edge